SMS for Life

 Jim Barrington, SMS for Life

 SMS for Life harnesses everyday technology to improve access to essential malaria medicines in rural areas of developing countries.
-It uses a combination of mobile phones, SMS messages and electronic mapping technology to track weekly stock levels at public health facilities in order to:
+It uses a combination of mobile phones, SMS messages, the Internet and electronic mapping technology to track weekly stock levels at public health facilities in order to:

 - Eliminate stock-outs